 The word “manta” means “blanket” or “cloak” in Spanish, and it’s quite accurately descriptive for these large, flat, diamond-shaped cold-blooded fish with eyes on the sides of their heads.

 In this article, we’ll dive into the body parts of manta rays, you’ll discover more about rays with and without stingers, teeth and everything else you always wanted to know about the anatomy of a manta ray.

 We’ve got a video for you to watch about manta ray anatomy, or scroll down to read the details!

 Types of Manta Rays

 Manta rays share many characteristics with their ocean relatives like skates, other rays and sharks.

-They’re all part of a family called “elasmobranchs” and have skeletons made of cartilage instead of bone.
+They’re all part of a subclass called “elasmobranchs” and have skeletons made of cartilage instead of bone.
 That’s why they’re called “cartilaginous fish.”

 Among fish, mantas have the largest brain-to-body ratio.
 Their brain size is estimated to be as big as an adult fist, and they are fairly more advanced at problem-solving and communicating than your average fish.